-Louie H. Castoria is director of Kaufman Dolowich & Voluck’s West Coast Professional Liability Practice Group.
-He represents and defends financial and professional services clients, including accountants, lawyers, insurance and real estate agents and brokers, and businesses covered under “miscellaneous” professional liability policies, in venues throughout California and in the Financial Industry Regulatory Authority (FINRA).
+Louie H. Castoria represents and defends financial and professional services clients, including accountants, lawyers, insurance and real estate agents and brokers, and businesses covered under “miscellaneous” professional liability policies, in venues throughout California and in the Financial Industry Regulatory Authority (FINRA).
+Mr. Castoria’s practice includes securities and class action defense in industries ranging from products to online businesses.
 He also represents insurance companies as coverage, monitoring, regulatory and litigating counsel; performs claims audits; and writes insurance policies.

 Mr. Castoria recognizes that being an effective advocate requires a broad understanding of the client’s business or practice.
 Litigation sometimes exacerbates the client’s economic or regulatory exposure, so while a vigorous defense is needed, all options must be considered early in the case.
 Mr. Castoria’s problem-solving skills are often key to achieving favorable outcomes for his clients.
 As a California-trained mediator, he looks beyond “positions” to identify the core interests at stake, and follows the motto “Box?
 What box?”

 A leader in education, Mr. Castoria is chairman emeritus of the Board of Directors of the Insurance Educational Association and has developed many continuing education programs for lawyers and other professionals.
-Mr. Castoria chairs the Insurance Agent & Broker Committee of the Professional Liability Defense Federation.
+He has represented municipal school districts and higher education institutions in tort and employment matters.
+Mr. Castoria is on the Board of Directors of the Professional Liability Defense Federation.
 He authored three chapters of Agents of America’s series, Insurance Agency Risk Management (Thomson Reuters, 2013 – 2014), and two units of the revised curriculum for the Registered Professional Liability Underwriter (RPLU) designation, at the request of the Professional Liability Underwriting Society (PLUS).

 Mr. Castoria has lectured throughout the country on insurance, tort reform and technology issues.
 He has twice chaired the PLUS D&O West Symposium, chaired the PLUS Events Committee, and has served on the PLUS International Conference Committee.
 He is an invited lecturer at seminars sponsored by legal and insurance industry groups, including PLUS, the California State Bar Association, Insurance Brokers and Agents of the West, Institute for International Research, American Conference Institute, Insurance Federation of New York, and Pacific Claims Executive Association, among others.
 He also conducts mock trials at insurance industry and professional organization meetings, often illustrating how liability exposures to insurers, reinsurers and businesses can be reduced.